Pomax/BezierInfo-2/docs/chapters/preface/content.en-GB.md

 ## This book is open source.

 This book is an open source software project, and lives on two github repositories.
 The first is [https://github.com/pomax/bezierinfo](https://github.com/pomax/bezierinfo) and is the purely-for-presentation version you are viewing right now.
-The other repository is [https://github.com/pomax/BezierInfo-2](https://github.com/pomax/BezierInfo-2), which is the development version, housing all the HTML, JavaScript, and CSS.
-You can fork either of these, and pretty much do with them as you please, except for passing it off as your own work wholesale, of course =)
+The other repository is [https://github.com/pomax/BezierInfo-2](https://github.com/pomax/BezierInfo-2), which is the development version, housing all the code that gets turned _into_ the web version, and is also where you should file issues if you find bugs or have ideas on what to change or add to the primer.

 ## How complicated is the maths going to be?